1. Alabama (8-0 overall, 5-0 SEC)

 Can we believe in these Tigers?
 Absolutely.
 Missouri is built around two fundamental truths that apply to whatever level of football you play.
 The Tigers exploit match-ups on offense - yes, they ran for 3-bills against Tennessee, but the fact that the Vols had to respect the Tigers' dangerous perimeter guys opened huge running lanes - and they are nasty across the defensive front.

 4. LSU (7-2, 3-2)

 Want to know how good LSU is and how loaded that program is?
 This is officially a rebuilding year for the Tigers, who had to replace 10 defensive players from last year's team.
-Ah, to be a fan of a program that rebuilds in a season that could end with a trip to the Sugar Bowl.
-And know this, the Pelican State is so flush with high school football talent that if LSU keeps half of it in house this year -- including the No. 1 player in the country, running back Leonard Fournette -- the Tigers could have the best recruiting class in the USA.
+Ah to be a fan of a program that rebuilds in a season that could end with a trip to the Sugar Bowl.
+And know this, the Pelican State is so flushed with high school football talent, that if LSU keeps half of it in house this year - including No. 1 player in the country, running back Leonard Fournette - the Tigers could have the best recruiting class in the country.